Sequential anomaly detection in the presence of noise and limited feedback: Filtering: sequential probability assignment in the presence of noise

 This leads to regret bounds on the proposed OCP-based filter:

 \begin{theorem} Consider the setting of Theorem~\ref{thm:log_regret}.
 Then we have

 Likewise, in the setting of Theorem~\ref{thm:root_regret}, we have

-where the infimum is over all strategies $\bd{\theta}$ over $\Lambda$. \end{theorem} \proof We will only prove (\ref{eq:exp_root_regret}); the proof of (\ref{eq:exp_log_regret}) is similar.
-For the sake of brevity, we will drop the conditioning on $x^T$ and simply write $\expect[\cdot]$ instead of $\expect[\cdot|x^T]$.
+where the infimum is over all strategies $\bd{\theta}$ over $\Lambda$, and the expectation is conditional on the underlying clean sequence $\bd{x}$. \end{theorem} \proof We will only prove (\ref{eq:exp_root_regret}); the proof of (\ref{eq:exp_log_regret}) is similar.
 Proceeding analogously to the proof of Theorem 4 in \cite{WeissmanMerhav_PredictionBinaryITIT01}, we have

 where the first step follows from Lemma~\ref{lem:martingale}, the second from Theorem~\ref{thm:root_regret}, the third from the fact that $\expect \inf [\cdot] \le \inf \expect [\cdot]$, and the last from Lemma~\ref{lem:martingale} and the fact that the expectation is taken with respect to the distribution of $z_t|x_t$. \endproof